ncatlab/nlab-content/pages/6/8/7/4/4786/content.md

 The _exceptional Lie groups_ are the [[exceptional structures]] among the [[simple Lie groups]].

-The classification of [[simple Lie group]]s consists of four infinite series -- the [[classical Lie group]]s, and five exceptional Lie groups, called
+The classification of [[simple Lie groups]] consists of four infinite series -- the [[classical Lie groups]], and five exceptional Lie groups, called

 * [[G2]], [[F4]], [[E6]], [[E7]], and [[E8]].